A guide on where to eat the best paella in Malaga, Southern Spain

 10. Taberna El Mentidero

-This is a tavern in the city center, loved by tourists and also popular among them.
-El Mentidero has excellent service and average prices.
+El Mentidero is a tavern in the city centre.
+It is popular with tourists and is loved by them.
+It has excellent service and average prices.

 It is a great place to order a delicious seafood paella.
 It is flavorsome and tender, and the portions are just right.